Process of Re-opening the Church for Mass

 As we move into this new regime, we have to prepare for it by putting quite a range of measures in place.
-These will make access to, and movement within the church very different from before.
+These make access to, and movement within the church very different from before.

 Even if the church is opened only for a very limited time, strict protocols will be in operation.
 There will be only very limited capacity and some groups of parishioners are advised that they should not yet consider coming to church: those who are 'shielding', those with any underlying health conditions.
-Those over 70, without particular health issues may now access the Church and volunteer.

 The Bishops' Conference and each diocese now have Working Groups to make sure that all the precautions which are needed will in fact be enforced.
 In our parish also we will have a group to oversee our compliance with the various regulations and to assist parishioners as we progress.